-In this article, we look at why sickle cell disease happens, how it affects the body, and the treatment options.
+This article will look at why sickle cell disease occurs, how it affects the body, and some treatment options.

 Sickle cell disease is a genetic condition.
-A person can only have it if they inherit one or more faulty genes.
+A person can only have it if they inherit one or more faulty genes from their biological parents.

 If a person has a faulty gene from just one parent, they will have sickle cell trait but not sickle cell disease.
 If a person inherits a faulty gene from each parent, they will have sickle cell disease.

-There are different types of sickle cell disease:
+There are several different types of sickle cell disease.
+The main ones include:

-If a person has only one sickle cell gene, they will not have sickle cell disease, but they can pass that gene on to their children.
+- Sickle cell trait: If a person has only one sickle cell gene, they will not have sickle cell disease, but they can pass that gene to their children.
 A person with one faulty gene has sickle cell trait.

 Who does it affect?

 According to the Centers for Disease Control and Prevention (CDC), about 100,000 people in the United States have sickle cell disease.
-Among black people in the U.S., 1 in 365 are born with the disease, and 1 in 13 are born with the trait.
-Sickle cell disease affects about 1 in every 16,300 Hispanic Americans.
+Around 1 in 365 Black Americans are born with the disease, and 1 in 13 are born with the trait.
+Sickle cell disease affects about 1 in 16,300 Hispanic Americans.

 Sickle cell disease appears to be more likely in areas where malaria is common.
-Moreover, the CDC note, people with sickle cell disease seem to have a lower risk of some severe types of malaria.
+However, the CDC note that people with sickle cell disease seem to have a lower risk of some severe types of malaria.